Configure federated access for tenant administrators

 Deactivate a federation provider

 You can deactivate a federation provider and reactivate it later.
-You may want to deactivate a federation provider if the provider is experiencing technical issues.
-If you deactivate all federation providers for a tenant, tenant administrators can no longer use federation to log into the tenant.
+For example, you might want to deactivate a federation provider if the provider is experiencing technical issues.
+If you deactivate all federation providers for a tenant, tenant administrators can no longer use federation to sign on to the tenant.

 You can only deactivate a federation provider if one of the following is true: